enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-18_lazy-strict-eval.typ

 == Memory Layout

 When implementing a strict evaluator, one can keep a buffer of nodes where a node only stores pointers to its auxiliary ports.
 This is because we have a collection of redexes that we can grab from, and when performing a rewrite we only need to manipulate / rewire the auxiliary ports of the two interacting nodes.
 In the lazy case however, we perform a walk over the net and the phase 2 of this walk goes from an aux port to a main port.
-This means that we must also store pointer information in the reverse direction.
+This means that we must also store pointer information in the reverse direction#footnote[In the case of normalizing interaction combinators solely for the purposes of lambda calculus, it is possible to store only two pointers per node.
+Since we enter through positively polarized wires and exit through negative ones, we need only store the negative ports of each combinator.
+The traversal algorithm then is essentially chasing the value-producing wires.].
 It is unclear at the moment if there is a unifying memory layout for both of these evaluation strategies.

 == Garbage Collection